GovTechSG/seed-documentation/onboard-device/mac-os.md

 8. Choose the appropriate step:

    a.
-If you have received a successfully onboarded email, skip rest of the steps in this section and proceed to [Step 3: Verify installation](#step-3-verify-installation).
+If you have received a successfully onboarded email, skip the following the steps.

    b.
 If you have **not yet received** the **successfully onboarded email** or if you **have received** a **failed onboarding email**, complete the following step on [TechPass portal](https://portal.techpass.gov.sg/).